DomainDrivenArchitecture/dda-k8s-crate/README.md

 ### Nexus repository manager

-The nexus repository manager is the first application we deploy on the Kubernetes cluster.
-It uses the lestsencrypt-prod-issuer and requires an Ingress config file on its own.
-In addition to the Ingress config file a `nexus-storage.yml` and `nexus.yml` config file are necessary.
-The storage is of kind PersistentVolume and differentiates the storage and the actual application of nexus in two seperate Pods.
+The nexus repository manager uses certmanager for certificates.
+The storage is relized as PersistentVolume.

 ## Compatibility
 dda-pallet is compatible with the following versions